mizu.js

 • A finite number.

-• Directive will be applied the specified number of times.
+• The directive is applied the specified number of times.

 Variables